Skip to main content

 iOS Survey Wall Preview

-If your app is in test mode, you MUST use a test user.
-These are defined in "Test Devices" on the dashboard.
+If your app is in test mode, you must use a test user.
+Configure test users in "Test Devices" on the dashboard.

 Installation